CorrineC/full-stack-study/html/NOTES.md

 `<textarea rows="3" cols="40">Sample text here.</textarea>`

 When a form is submitted the fields that accept input are sent as name=value pairs.

+### Form Validations

+Client-side validation checks input data on the browser and verifies it before sending it to the server.
+It saves time, protects the server from malicious code or data, and allows for quick feedback to users.

+Input fields in a form that are not optional can be enforced with the `required` attribute.

+`<input id="allergies" name="allergies" type="text" required/>`

+We can also require min and max values for number and range fields, and minlength and maxlength values for the number of characters in a text field.

+The `pattern` attribute can be assign a regular expression (regex).
+Inputs must match the regex to be submitted.

+For example, a valid credit card would match the pattern "[0-9]{14,16}".
+Valid cards contain only numbers and 14-16 digits in total.